samueldervishi1/europa-fastagent/README.md

-# Tauricus — built on FastAgent MCP
+# Europa — built on FastAgent MCP

 A high-performance AI automation platform powered by **Google Gemini 2.0 Flash Experimental** with intelligent MCP server coordination for seamless task automation.